unixbhaskar/slpkg/README.rst

     No such package termcolor: Can't find

-Check if your packages is up to date from `Slackware official mirrors <http://mirrors.slackware.com/>`_
+Check if your distribution is up to date from `Slackware official mirrors <http://mirrors.slackware.com/>`_

 .. code-block:: bash